Don't Get Too Worked Up Over Quanta Services's Earnings

 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 FCF = free cash flow.
 FY = fiscal year.
 TTM = trailing 12 months.

-Over the past 12 months, Quanta Services generated $24.5 million cash while it booked net income of $229.6 million.
-That means it turned 0.4% of its revenue into FCF.
+Over the past 12 months, Quanta Services burned $24.6 million cash while it booked net income of $333.0 million.
+That means it burned through all its revenue and more.
 That doesn't sound so great.
 FCF is less than net income.
 Ideally, we'd like to see the opposite.

 All cash is not equal

 Unfortunately, the cash flow statement isn't immune from nonsense, either.
 That's why it pays to take a close look at the components of cash flow from operations, to make sure that the cash flows are of high quality.
 What does that mean?
 To me, it means they need to be real and replicable in the upcoming quarters, rather than being offset by continual cash outflows that don't appear on the income statement (such as major capital expenditures).